-During the review of an EIA report and

-associated applications the review teams may require additional information.
-This additional information is solicited from the Proponent through the Supplemental Information Request (SIR) process.
+During the review of an EIA report and associated applications the review teams may require additional information.
+This additional information is solicited from the proponent through the Supplemental Information Request (SIR) process.
 Sometimes more than one round of Supplemental Information Requests is required.

 The charts below show the types of questions asked by the review teams.
 The Terrestrial and Water teams have the largest number of questions because of the wide diversity of issues they cover.
-The overall trends are the same from 2008 (left chart) to 2009 (right) but there have been very small changes in Terrestrial, Other and Approvals percentages.
-In 2009, 541 SIR questions were asked.
+The overall trends are similar from 2009 (left chart) to 2010 (right).
+In 2010, 2260 SIR questions were asked.

-The chart to the right shows the variability in the number of questions asked.
+The chart to the right shows the variability in the number of SIRs asked per project.
 The Project IDs are the same as those in the Review Time chart (top of page 2).
+The empty columns represent projects that have not had an SIR package issued yet.